Laxey Bay: Wildlife and habitats

 The primary marine conservation features of Laxey Bay are maerl beds to the north and east, eelgrass meadows in Garwick Bay, kelp forest, rocky reef, the dog whelk (Nucella lapillus) population and relatively large numbers of the long-lived bivalve, the ocean quahog (Arctica islandica).
 Thornback ray, spotted ray and small-spotted catshark eggcases are regularly found on Garwick Beach, suggesting nearby breeding populations.

 Laxey Bay is also notable for its seabird populations, including breeding shag, black guillemot, Eurasian eider, herring gull, great black-backed gull and small numbers of lesser black-backed gull. red-billed chough, peregrine, Eurasian oystercatcher, Eurasian curlew, great cormorant, grey heron and northern fulmar are also commonly seen.
 Within the bay small numbers of gannet can be seen spectacularly diving for fish, as can large groups (50+) of feeding shag.

 Harbour porpoise regularly use the area and occasionally grey seals may be spotted.
 Between October and March large pods (up to 200 individuals) of bottlenose dolphins and small groups of minke whales (in the autumn) can also be found.
 Less commonly small pods of Risso’s dolphin and the occasional large pod (over 100) of short-beaked common dolphin can be seen.

 Environmental issues

-Historically the bay was overfished by the scallop industry, a very environmentally destructive form a fishing, however it is expected the bay will recover in time.
+Historically the bay was overfished by the scallop industry, a very environmentally destructive form of fishing, however it is expected the bay will recover in time.
 Several fish species in the wider Irish Sea, such as cod, herring and skate species have undergone population collapse or decline, which will have impacted populations within the bay.

-As of 2020, raw, untreated and unfiltered sewage is still discharged into Garwick Bay, bringing with it larges amounts of plastic waste.
+As of 2025, raw, untreated and unfiltered sewage is still discharged into Garwick Bay, bringing with it larges amounts of plastic waste.
 Both the Laxey River and Gawne River also bring agricultural runoff into the bay, which combined with the sewage, results in both Garwick and Laxey Beaches often failing to achieve minimum bathing water standards during monthly testing.